Skip to main content

 How do I notify Santander of a death?

-You can notify Santander by calling their bereavement team on 0800 587 5870, or by completing their online bereavement form.
+You can let Santander know by calling their bereavement team on 0800 587 5870, or by filling in their online bereavement form.
 You can also write to them at Santander Bereavement Operations, Sunderland, SR43 4FJ.
-Have the death certificate and your identification ready before you make contact.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does Santander need for bereavement?

-Santander typically requires: Death certificate (original, certified copy, or photocopy), Your photo ID (passport or UK/EEA photocard driving licence), Grant of Representation (if sole accounts exceed £50,000), Grant of Representation (if deceased held mortgage in sole name), Original funeral/florist invoices (if paying funeral costs from account).
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Santander usually asks for: Death certificate (original, certified copy, or photocopy), Your photo ID (passport or UK/EEA photocard driving licence), Grant of Representation (if sole accounts exceed £50,000), Grant of Representation (if deceased held mortgage in sole name), Original funeral/florist invoices (if paying funeral costs from account).
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Santander take to process a bereavement?